| Bringing back memories of NASA's early successes, this logo dates back to 1959, when the National Advisory

 The use of "meatball" in aeronautics also predates NASA's round insignia, but not by much.
 In 1957, the U.S. Navy referred to a "meatball of light" in its procedure for landing aircraft on aircraft carriers: "The mirror reflects a bright light astern and upward into a beam which the pilot follows straight to a landing by keeping the "meatball" of light precisely centred in the mirror."1 This eventually became known as the meatball landing system.

-In 1992, Administrator Dan Goldin brought NASA's meatball back from retirement to invoke memories of the one-giant-leap-for-mankind glory days of Apollo and to show that "the magic is back at NASA."
-Lewis' hangar and publications now reflect this change.
-But nostalgia has its price.
+In 1992, then-Administrator Dan Goldin brought NASA's meatball back from retirement to invoke memories of the one-giant-leap-for-mankind glory days of Apollo and to show that "the magic is back at NASA."

 1 The Economist. vol. 688, no. 2, Aug.
 31, 1957.